Nexus S: Screen

 The Nexus S is the first device to use a 4.0 in slightly curved glass touchscreen, described by Google as a "Contour Display", with a Super AMOLED 800 x 480 WVGA PenTile matrix display manufactured by Samsung.
-In markets outside Canada, US, and UK, a Super LCD is supplied instead.
+In markets outside Canada, the US, and the UK, a Super LCD is supplied instead.

 Software

 The phone shipped with Android 2.3 (Gingerbread) and was the first device to ship with the updated OS.
 On December 19, 2011, Google released Android 4.0 (Ice Cream Sandwich) for the Nexus S. The automatic update was suspended, allegedly due to poor battery performance.
 The UMTS/GSM variants was among the first to receive Android 4.0.4 in March 2012.
 The Nexus S 4G (aka Samsung SPH-D720), I9020A, and M200, while taking longer than the GSM variant, received the Android 4.0.4 update.
 Several devices, such as the Samsung Galaxy S II, have or will receive updates before these variants.

 On June 27, 2012, at the Google I/O conference, it was announced that the Nexus S would be one of the first devices to receive an upgrade to Android 4.1 (Jelly Bean), along with the Motorola Xoom and Galaxy Nexus, began on July 26, 2012.

-In October 2012, the Jelly Bean 4.1.2 OTA update was released, and is the last official OS released for these devices.
+In October 2012, the Jelly Bean 4.1.2 OTA update was released, and it is the last official OS released for these devices.

 On November 13, 2012, it was announced that the Nexus S would not be updated to Android 4.2 (Jelly Bean).

 Using third-party ROMs, Android 4.2.2-, 4.3-, 4.4-, 5.1-, and 6.0-based software can be installed. postmarketOS can also be installed, but is unstable.